Faith and reason do not have to be at war with one another.

 These sincere, brilliant men were mistaken because they took reason to be everything and ignored the crucial role of faith in life.
 This side of heaven, there will always be more questions than answers.
 Reason organizes the predictable; faith deals with the unpredictable.

 The Sadducees projected the ways of the natural world onto the supernatural world—marrying and giving in marriage.
 Jesus opened the curtain on the spirit world.
-Gender exists but not for procreation!
+Gender exists but not only for procreation!
 Life is eternal without deaths or births, an existence like that of angels.
 These mistaken men were hindered because they did not recognize and exercise the role of faith.
 Faith in God makes sense in both worlds because the power of God is at work in both worlds.
 Reason without faith will lead to pride and destruction.

 Faith and Reason

 Jesus said these men were “greatly mistaken.”
 Their miscalculation robbed them of life before and after death.
 The same is true today.
 To believe in the Word and power of God is not to deny the natural world, but to enjoy it as a witness to the works of God.
 Within the framework of each day’s sunrise and sunset, each night’s darkness and promise of light to come, we pray—a supernatural activity—and believe and worship and serve, all with the expectation of a real reward in the life to come.
-Faith and reason, working together, enables us to live life to the fullest.
+Faith and reason, working together, enable us to live life to the fullest.

 Faith and reason do not have to be at war with one another.